 The Authority has adopted a two-stage selection process (collectively the "Selection Process") for evaluating the Proposals comprising technical and financial bids to be submitted in two separate sealed envelopes.
 In the first stage, a technical evaluation will be carried out as specified in Clause 3.1.
 Based on this technical evaluation, a list of short-listed applicants shall be prepared as specified in Clause 3.2.
-In the second stage, a financial evaluation will be carried out as specified in Clause 3.3.
-Proposals will finally be ranked according to their combined technical and financial scores as specified in Clause 3.4.
+In the second stage, a financial evaluation will be carried out as specified to their combined technical and financial scores as specified in Clause 3.4.
 The first ranked Applicant shall be selected for negotiation (the "Selected Applicant") while the second ranked Applicant will be kept in reserve.